-6.3 PET Tape
+6.3 PET Sheets

-After repeated use, the PET tape print surface will begin to wear.
+After repeated use, the PET sheet print surface will begin to wear.
 To replace the PET print surface, remove the glass sheet from the printer.
-Peel the strips of PET tape from the glass sheet.
+Peel off the worn PET sheet from the glass sheet.
 If there is any glue or plastic residue left on the glass surface, clean it with acetone or an alcohol based glass cleaner.
-Using the roll of green PET tape from the printer kit lay down four strips of PET tape onto the glass sheet.
-Use a credit card or driver's license to smooth down and push out any trapped bubbles under the tape.
+Using the green PET sheet from the printer kit lay down the PET sheet onto the glass sheet.
+Use a credit card or driver's license to smooth down and push out any trapped bubbles under the sheet.
+For additional replacement PET sheets visit the LulzBot.com store.